tamu-edu/rad_lab_rad_cad_documentation/docs/basic-geometry-features/box-feature.md

 ## Tips and General Thoughts

-1) This feature isn't really useful for much besides as a part's starting point.
-I wouldn't recommend using it for anything but
+1. This feature is good for creating a starting box centered about the origin.